rafaelsetragni/awesome_notifications/README.md

 ## iOS Extra Configurations

-To activate all the features on iOS, is necessary to include two target extensions to your project:
+To activate all the features on iOS, is necessary to include two target extensions in your project:

 - **Notification Content Extension**: allows to use alternative layouts, such as Big text, Progress Bar and Inbox Messages.
 - **Notification Service Extension**: allows to receive push notifications using all Awesome Notifications Features.